The Year of Living Dangerously (novel): Plot

 Hamilton visits central Java to cover a PKI protest known as a Long March.
 His car is surrounded by a hostile crowd of PKI sympathizers.
 Although he escapes without harm, he is shaken by the close experience with death.
 On his journey back to Java he attends a village wayang show, a recurring plot element.
 At the village he encounters Vera, who later seemingly drugs him at a hotel in Bandung.
 Billy discovers this, and informs Jill who has become pregnant, causing her to end her relationship with Hamilton, and Billy to reject him as well.

 Billy is ostracised by the other journalists after Wally, a respected correspondent, is forced to leave the country, with reasons given about his opposition to the regime and unspecified immoralities.
 Cookie knows about Wally's homosexuality, the rumour uncovered by officials.
 Billy had made a cutting comment earlier in the week about Wally's homosexuality, and some journalists suspect he revealed this to the régime, although Cookie doubts this.

 Increasingly sensitive to the poverty of the average Indonesian, Billy is outraged when the child he has been supporting dies of malnutrition and disease.
 Deciding that Sukarno has betrayed the revolution which put him in power, Billy toys with the idea of assassinating Sukarno.
 When Sukarno is due to arrive at the Hotel Indonesia, where foreign journalists stay, an altercation occurs where Billy seemingly falls to his death.
 According to the secret police he had a pistol, and jumped from the window after unfurling a banner reading 'Sukarno Feed Your People'.
 Hamilton and Cookie doubt this, but prefer to not let Billy be tarnished as an assassin.
 Cookie rushes to Billy's bungalow in order to retrieve his files, which allow for the story to be told.

 The PKI attempts a coup d'etat on 30 September 1965.
-Hamilton and Kumar drive to the Presidential Palace, where Hamilton attempts to gain entry by boldly walking past the guards.
+Hamilton and Kumar drive to the Presidential Palace, where Hamilton attempts to gain entry by walking past the guards.
 An Army officer strikes Hamilton in the face with his rifle butt.
 Badly injured, Henderson rescues Hamilton and takes him to British Embassy property.
 A physician tells Hamilton that he has a suspected detached retina, and must lie still for a month or risk losing sight in his eye.
 Hamilton tries again to convince Kumar to leave the party, but Kumar says he is fighting for a better Indonesia.

 Hamilton decides to risk losing his eye, and flies to London to take up an ABS posting there, in order to meet Jill who has been posted in Singapore.
-She meets him on the plane, and the novel ends with them together on the way to London.
+She meets him on the plane, and they fly together to London.